otim-otim/task-management-FE/README.md

-# Nooro Task Management Application
+#  Task Management Application (Frontend)

 ## Overview
-Nooro is a modern, responsive task management web application built with Next.js and Tailwind CSS.
+This is a modern, responsive task management web application built with Next.js and Tailwind CSS.
 It provides an intuitive interface for creating, editing, and managing tasks.

 ## Features
 - Create new tasks